 The individual technologies that comprise the Mobile and Ubiquitous computing vision increasingly underpin modern Computing and Engineering practice.
 Professional bodies, such as the ACM, have identified key research and educational themes, and associated skill sets, which are considered essential for domain practitioners.
 Expertise in networking and wireless communications, mobile software systems and development, knowledge management and technology innovation are increasingly sought by employers in the Information Technology sector.

-The M.Sc. in Mobile and Ubiquitous Computing Programme is delivered by academic staff drawn from across the Research Labs and Facilities within the School of Computer Science & Statistics, in association with expert invited speakers and guest lecturers.
+The M.Sc. in Mobile and Ubiquitous Computing Programme is delivered by staff drawn from across the Research Labs and Facilities within the School of Computer Science & Statistics, in association with expert invited speakers and guest lecturers.

-The Programme staff are carefully selected to ensure that their Research Interests and Activities are closely aligned to the individual modules they deliver within the M.Sc.
+The Programme staff are selected to ensure that their Research Interests and Activities are closely aligned to the individual modules they deliver within the M.Sc.
 This helps ensure that we maintain the dynamicism and relevance that underpins a modern M.Sc. offering.

 M.Sc. dissertation projects are offered by academics from all disciplines and innovative interdisciplinary research and collaboration is encouraged and fostered within the M.Sc. in Mobile and Ubiquitous Computing Programme.

-The School Research overview is articulated here and programme staff are drawn from the Computer Systems and Intelligent Systems Research disciplines.
+The School Research overview is articulated here and programme staff are mainly drawn from the Computer Systems and Intelligent Systems Research disciplines.

 The Course summary information sheet, that formed part of our School Postgraduate prospectus, is available here: TCD MSc Computer Science (Mobile).pdf

 The programme is offered as an M.Sc. in Computer Science (Mobile and Ubiquitous Computing).
 The course code is DPTCS-MUCO-1F09.

 Applying for Admission